MostlyArmless/udemy-webdev2018/README.md

 7. Navigate to the GitHub directory (not within a project folder) and use cmd `create-react-app <projectname>`

-#To start developing a project:
+## To start developing a project
 After you run `create-react-app <projectname>`, use cmd to navigate into that dir and run:
 `npm start`, which will open your project's index page in the browser and all debug/compile/linting info will appear in the browser window.
 As soon as any file changes are detected to the source code, the browswer will auto-refresh and provide updated info.

-#To build a project for deployment
+## To build a project for deployment
 Once you're ready to stop viewing the webpage at localhost and want to see it on the internet, run the cmd `npm run build` which will create a "build" folder in your project directory with minified/optimized css and js files.
 You can update package.json to include a `"homepage": "https://myname.github.io/myapp"` line, since the the `build` command assumes that the project is being hosted at server root, which won't usually be the case.

+More instructions on deployment to come once I finish the course.